RSPCA Shop Next Gen Education

 two cows standing next to a gate in a field

-The slaughter process has two stages:
+The slaughter process has two stages.

-Slaughter of large animals
+Slaughter/killing of large animals

 • Electrical – used on sheep, calves and pigs.
 An electrical current is passed through the animal's brain via a large pair of tongs, causing a temporary loss of consciousness.
 Some systems also pass the current through the heart, so the animal is not just stunned but also killed.